 We manufacture board material mostly used in ventilated constructions, for façade cladding, roof detailing, soffits and fascias.

-We develop innovative products used in a wide range of applications, including friction and water management, tracks, coatings, gaskets and fences.
+We develop innovative products used in a wide range of applications, including friction, tracks, coatings, gaskets and fences.